sam0402/pCP-addon/HQPlayer/README.md

 Script to install HQPlayer Embedded & NAA on piCorePlayer 7.x or later version.

-Login to PiCorePlayer using ssh, default login: tc password: piCore
+Login to iCorePlayer using ssh, default login: tc password: piCore

 To install HQPlayer Embedded, run: